Irindul/pi-init-scripts/README.md

 ## Contents

-This scripts does several tasks :
+These scripts do several tasks :
 * Create a new user called `mat`
 * Set vim as the default editor
 * Forces a password for sudo for the new user